 The Tunupa Volcano is located in the Potosí Department in southwestern Bolivia at the center of the Altiplano-Puna plateau.
 The now-dormant volcano is situated on a peninsula between Bolivia's most extensive salt flats, Salar de Uyuni and Salar de Coipasa.

 The Tunupa Volcano is located in southwestern Bolivia at the center of the Altiplano-Puna plateau about 115 km (71 mi) east of the main volcanic arc in the Central Volcanic Zone.
 It is located in the Potosí Department.
 The villages of Ayque, Coquesa and Jirira lie on its southern slopes.

 The southern slopes of Tunupa are incised by the shorelines of former lakes that occupied the Altiplano: Lake Minchin and Lake Tauca.
-Over seven separate shoreline stages have been identified at Tunupa, which was part of an island in Lake Tauca.
+Over seven separate shoreline stages have been identified at Tunupa, part of an island in Lake Tauca.

 Lake Tauca is a former lake that covered large parts of the southern Altiplano between the Occidental and Oriental Cordilleras of the Bolivian Andes.